grafana/agent/docs/sources/flow/tutorials/flow-by-example/faq.md

 ## How should I follow along?

-The `docker-compose.yml` file in the root of this repository will start Prometheus, Loki, and Grafana containers to use with the examples.
-You can start these containers with `docker compose up` and stop them with `docker compose down`.
-The examples are designed to work with the default configuration of these containers, so you should not need to modify them.
+You can <a href="../docker-compose.yaml" download="docker-compose.yaml">click here to download the docker-compose</a> file to run and play with the examples.

 After running `docker-compose up`, open [http://localhost:3000](http://localhost:3000) in your browser to view the Grafana UI.

-The examples in this repository are designed to be followed in order.
-Examples generally build on each other, and each example contains a README that explains what it does and how it works.
-The examples are designed to be run locally, so you can follow along and experiment with them yourself.
+The tutorials are designed to be followed in order and generally build on each other.
+Each example explains what it does and how it works.
+They are designed to be run locally, so you can follow along and experiment with them yourself.

-Each example's README will contain a list of Recommended Reading.
+Each section of the the tutorials will contain a list of Recommended Reading.
 These are links to documentation that will help you understand the concepts used in the example, and should be read in order.
-Some information may be included in the README as well, but the Recommended Reading will provide more detail.
+Some information may be included in the tutorial as well, but the Recommended Reading will provide more detail.